Marcel | Edited by Steve N

 This step-by-step guide includes the top 10 service companies to haggle with, sector-by-sector tips and how to access companies' hidden deals departments.
-Our poll showed a huge 90% of people who tried to haggle were successful with the AA, as were 82% with TalkTalk and Sky.
+Our recent poll showed a huge 87% of those who tried to haggle with Sky and the AA were successful, as were 85% of those with RAC.

 When it comes to haggling, don't think it needs to be in backstreet bazaars.
 Big savings are available in the UK on contracts for phones, mobiles, TV, broadband, car insurance and more.

 More often than not, the best deals are reserved for new customers.
-Switching apathy and brand loyalty often means customers remain on contracts which are more expensive than those offered to newbies.
+Switching apathy and brand loyalty means customers often remain on contracts which are more expensive than those for newbies.

 This is because most people already have contracts for mobile, digital TV, home phone and broadband services.
 So the firms providing these services need to tempt customers from other companies with new, cheaper deals, to expand their businesses.

 Loyal customers are corporate manna from heaven.
 Companies love them, as they stay with them through thick 'n' thin, paying full price and never checking if their deal is competitive or can be beaten.

 This lets them rake in regular, guaranteed easy profit.
 So ask yourself a question: do you want to be a customer whose business is fought for, or one who's taken for granted?
 If you don't want to be taken for granted, take the haggle challenge.

 In a nutshell, call up and ask for a better deal.
 Say you're paying too much or rivals' deals are cheaper.
 If that doesn't work, tell them you're leaving.
 You'll usually get put through to companies' super-powerful hidden deals departments.